strategineer/personal-website/content/blog/2025-01-23/index.md

 ### The biggest problem with megadungeons is that they're megadungeons

 Megadungeons create more problems than opportunities for good player-centric roleplaying.
-My curisoty about them has been more satiated and I don't see myself running a megadungeon again anytime soon.
+My curiosity about them has been more than satiated.

+I don't see myself running a megadungeon again anytime soon but I can see myself trying to run one again when I have more GMing experience under my belt.

 ## Give NPCs memorable voices (it's worth the effort!)